The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 What is happening with all the houses you own?

-At present, we have renovated some of the houses to a habitable standard and are utilising them for contractor accommodation (e.g. drillers) or for visiting consultants.
-Some houses are used for long-term and short-term staff accommodation.
-Some of the houses will be rented to members of the public to encourage residents to move to, or continue to live locally.
+We have renovated some of the houses to a habitable standard and are utilising them for contractor accommodation, visiting consultants and long-term and short-term staff accommodation.
+The majority of the houses have been rented to members of the public to encourage residents to move to, or to continue to live locally.

 Will the wind roses be available in the EIS?